 The Centre for the Study of Inequality, Culture and Difference provides a focus for research that theorises and analyses how the representation, practice and experience of difference produce inequality.
 Research in the Centre will not only explore how such representations, practices and experiences have been both contested and reproduced, but also how they inform discriminatory practices and policies.

 The Centre draws together many staff and postgraduates within the field of Communication, Culture and Media at Nottingham Trent University.
 Some of our members are also drawn from other teams within the School of Arts and Humanities.
+Research on this Centre and it's respective groups are encompassed within the Communication, Cultural and Media Studies Subject Area.

 Researchers are dedicated to the exploration of how such representations, practices and experiences have been contested and reproduced.
 The Centre brings together five main research groups, each of which serves as a focal point for colleagues from the different teaching teams that contribute to the research unit.